Batista537/irontecProject/README.md

 - ng build --prod

 ### Serve the project
-- Here you have two options
+- Here you have two options:
-    1. Configure/Use a development server with Apache2 or Nginx and set into the wwww folder the content of 'irontec-angular-project' created under the dists/ folder.
+    1. Configure/Use a development server with Apache2 or Nginx and set into the www folder, the content of 'irontec-angular-project' created under the dists/ folder.
-    2. Use the http-server package installed before with npm
+    2. Use the http-server package installed before with npm:
         - http-server /dists/irontec-angular-project 8080
             - Connect to localhost:8080